 The boot knife has been a vital self-defense instrument for centuries.
 A blade kept discreetly on the lower leg is essential when the situation goes awry.
 The Ghostrike Series Fixed Blade Deluxe Kit comes with an ankle-mounted sheath which can be worn with either a boot or low-cut shoe.
 The sheath mounts to a thin neoprene ankle wrap that sits comfortably on the wearer’s leg for hours on end.

 STRENGTH AND PRECISION

-Made with 420HC steel, the Ghostrike Fixed Blade Deluxe Kit blade’s black ceramic coating offers superior corrosion resistance and minimizes reflective surfaces.
+Made with 420HC steel, the Ghostrike Fixed Blade Deluxe Kit blade’s black ceramic coating offers superior corrosion resistance and minimizes reflective surfaces, ideal for tactical and self-defense applications.
 Its 3.3 inch fine edge drop point blade serves to slice and rip with precision.

 DISCREET SERIES KNIVES ALLOW MULTIPLE CARRY OPTIONS